sparvu/kb/docs/design.md

  * Weather stations

+This is the structure of a data source object.

 ### Data message
 All collected metrics over time are combined as a data message.
 There can be many types of data messages: metrics regarding computer system utilization cpu or memory utilization,